DHTMLX/scheduler-docs/data/api/scheduler_recurring_overflow_instances_config.md

 =============

-@short: defines the behavior of recurrences that occur the next month
+@short: defines the behavior of the recurrences that transfer to the next month

 @default: undefined